Logo of Piisa

 PILOT 2: Addressing soil stability risks for homeowner insurance holders

-Pilot lead: 2DII
+Pilot lead: Sustainable Finance Observatory

 Piisa image